 How to check Run your URL through Google PageSpeed Insights.
 Aim for LCP under 2.5 seconds.

-How to fix Quick wins: compress images, enable caching, defer non-critical JavaScript, use a CDN.
-For JavaScript-heavy React/Next.js sites, ensure content is server-rendered rather than client-side.
+How to fix Quick wins: compress images (WebP format, lazy loading), enable browser caching, defer non-critical JavaScript, use a CDN.
+For JavaScript-heavy React/Next.js sites, ensure content is server-rendered (SSR or SSG) rather than client-side rendered — AI crawlers often cannot execute JavaScript, so client-side rendered content is invisible to them.

 • 9